oracle-livelabs/oci/oci-multicloud-connectivity/verify-connectivity/verify-connectivity.md

     ![Restore Cloud Shell](images/test-connectivity-1.png)
 2. Run the command **ping _ip address_**, where **_ip address_** is the IP address of your external cloud provider's virtual machine private IP address.
     ![Ping the VM](images/test-connectivity-2.png)
 3. Congratulations!
 You've completed the lab.
+The Virtual Machine, FastConnect, DRG and VCN can now be destroyed.

 ## Acknowledgements